-Persistence mode superimposes multiple waveforms on the same view, with more frequent data or newer waveforms emphasised with deeper saturation or hotter colors.
-This is useful for viewing complex or changing waveforms and can help to make glitches visible even if many subsequent triggers overwrite them
+Persistence mode superimposes multiple waveforms on the same view, with more frequent data or newer waveforms emphasised with deeper saturation or hotter colours.
+This is useful for viewing complex or changing waveforms and can help to make glitches visible even if many subsequent triggers overwrite them.

 This is the default persistence type, providing a reduced configuration and simplified display options to enable the fastest possible update rate.
 The PicoScope draws this data on the graph using a colour-coded scale to indicate the densest parts of the waveform in red and the infrequent glitches and waveforms in blue.

 This mode is ideal to quickly detect rare events and glitches hidden in otherwise repetitive waveforms that may not be caught using the standard scope modes.

 Similar to the fast persistence type, frequency mode uses a range of colours to indicate the frequency of waveform data.
 Red signifying the most frequent data, yellow to blue representing less frequent data.

 Frequency persistence provides more configuration than fast mode, allowing the user to change the Saturation and Decay intensity to adjust the visibility of the least frequent waveform data.

 This mode is useful for capturing frequent glitches and spikes in a visual format.